Vansh-Dwivedi/Vansh-Dwivedi/README.md

 Vansh Dwivedi
-9-Year-Old Fullstack Developer
+9-Year-Old Fullstack Developer & Prompt Engineer
-Email: Kalakaarstudios@gmail.com
+Email: kalakaarstudios@gmail.com
 Location: Jalandhar, India

 Profile Summary
-Passionate and highly skilled Fullstack Developer with a robust knowledge of programming languages, frameworks, and technologies.
-Started coding at the age of 7, now proficient in a wide range of development tools and platforms.
-Adept at both frontend and backend development, including working with APIs, voice training models, and IoT devices.
+Passionate and highly skilled Fullstack Developer with expertise in a wide range of programming languages, frameworks, and technologies.
+Started coding at the age of 7, now proficient in both frontend and backend development, IoT, and AI-driven tools.
+Adept at crafting effective prompts for AI models and creating stunning visuals using Midjourney.
 Driven by curiosity and a love for technology, constantly exploring new innovations and methodologies.

 Skills
 Frontend Development